Should I Share this Translation? Evaluating Quality Feedback for User Reliance on Machine Translation: Results

 \subsection{RQ1: Does Quality Feedback Improve MT Decision-Making?}

 We perform paired-sample $t$-tests to compare independent and AI-assisted performance.
-As shown in Figure~\ref{fig:rq1}, participants generally exhibit higher decision accuracy (\textit{left}) and appropriate reliance, measured by \textsc{CWA} (\textit{right}) in the AI-assisted decision-making step compared to the independent step.
-We observe statistically significant gains in average decision accuracy for LLM explanation (9.31\%; \textit{p} < 0.05), backtranslation (18.7\%; \textit{p} < 0.001), and QA table feedback (16.1\%; \textit{p} < 0.001), resulting in an overall average improvement of 8.32\% across all conditions. \textsc{CWA} improves across all conditions with greater extent, averaging 15.3\%, indicating that providing any quality feedback is more effective at facilitating participants make accurate decisions with well-calibrated confidence than at improving decision accuracy alone.
+As shown in Figure~\ref{fig:rq1}, participants in all four treatment conditions generally exhibit higher decision accuracy (\textit{left}) and appropriate reliance, measured by \textsc{CWA} (\textit{right}) in the AI-assisted decision-making step compared to the independent step.
+We observe statistically significant gains in average decision accuracy for LLM explanation (9.31\%; \textit{p} < 0.05), backtranslation (18.7\%; \textit{p} < 0.001), and QA table feedback (16.1\%; \textit{p} < 0.001), resulting in an overall average improvement of 8.32\% across all conditions. \textsc{CWA} improves across all conditions with greater extent, averaging 15.3\%, indicating that providing any quality feedback is more effective at helping participants make accurate decisions with well-calibrated confidence than at improving decision accuracy alone.

+We further find that both decision accuracy (M = 0.605, S.E. = 0.036) and \textsc{CWA} (M = 0.172, S.E. = 0.054) in the AI-assisted step are significantly lower in the control condition than in all treatment conditions except for the error highlights group.
+Moreover, the within-group difference between the independent and AI-assisted steps in the control condition is not statistically significant.
+This indicates that our two-step setup does not induce learning effects but the observed gains in decision accuracy and appropriate reliance stem from the quality feedback, not from repetition.